jaimesuarezdata/Credit_Card_Transactions/README.md

 <p>&nbsp;  </p>

-This repository contains a project to analyze credit card transactions and predict fraudulent transactions using machine learning.
-The project includes data preprocessing, exploratory analysis, and the development of a Decision Tree model.
+This project analyzes credit card transactions to develop a machine learning model for fraud detection.
+The project includes data preprocessing, Exploratory Data Analysis, and the development of a Decision Tree model.
 Model performance is evaluated using accuracy and other key metrics, with feature importance analysis to identify factors contributing to fraud.

 <p>&nbsp;  </p>